uozuAho/pandemic_ddd/readme.md

 implemented.

 # todo
-- add special events to all command generator
 - implement all game rules. left:
   - special event cards: play at any time, not an action
     - one quiet night: skip next infect cities step